One of the easiest and most defensible ways to approach valuation of a private company is to compare against the recent sales of similar businesses.

 A large group of business investors known as financial buyers tend to value companies based on their profitability.
 They are less likely to be impressed by business revenues, unless their expectations of returns and risk are satisfied.
 Financial buyers tend to use valuation multiples that are based on business cash flow, EBIT, EBITDA, and net income rather than revenues.

 One example is the food and drink industry.
-Our analysis of restaurant sales in 2008 shows that business buyers have relied on the price to discretionary cash flow valuation multiples when pricing acquisition deals.
+Our analysis of restaurant sales in recent years shows that business buyers have relied on the price to discretionary cash flow valuation multiples when pricing acquisition deals.

-This is a shift from a year ago when most deals were priced using the gross revenue based valuation multiples.
+This is a shift from an earlier trend when most deals were priced using the gross revenue based valuation multiples.